Office of the President

 He has written hundreds of articles and written or edited 14 books and seven monographs, most with his longtime co-author, Dr. Marylouise Fennell, a former college president and current senior counsel for the Washington, D.C.-based Council of Independent Colleges (CIC), of which Dr. Miller is a former board member and officer.
 In 2015, he concluded 15 years as chair of the acclaimed CIC New Presidents Program and the technology consortium, Independent College Enterprise (ICE).
 He is Chair of the Board of Directors of Washington, D.C.-based Academic Search, Inc.

-Dr. Miller serves on the Board of Directors of the National Association of Schools, Colleges and Universities of the Methodist Church and recently completed two years as Chair of the Association of Educational Institutions of the Virginia Conference of the United Methodist Church.
+Dr. Miller serves as President and Chair of the Board of Directors of the National Association of Schools, Colleges and Universities of the Methodist Church and recently completed two years as Chair of the Association of Educational Institutions of the Virginia Conference of the United Methodist Church.
 During his time at Bethany College, he served on the Board of Directors of The Council of Colleges and Universities of the Christian Church (Disciples of Christ) and was President of TCCUCC for four years.

 Prior to becoming a college president, he served Lincoln Memorial University as Executive Vice President (1988-91) and Vice President for Development (1984-88).
 He also served as Director of College Relations and Alumni Affairs at Rio Grande College (now University) in Ohio.